Arrogance can mislead.

-The Gurbani frequently uses the word “Simran” (“ਸਿਮਰਨ”, “ਸਿਮਰਨੁ”…), which is often seen translated in English as “meditation” or “chanting”.
+For example, the SGGS frequently uses the term “Simran” (“ਸਿਮਰਨ”, “ਸਿਮਰਨੁ”…), which is often seen translated in English as “meditation” or “chanting”.

 There are some other words that are often seen translated in English as “meditation” (e.g., “ਧਿਆਨ” – Dhiaan or Dhiyan, “ਆਰਾਧਣਾ” – Aaraadhanaa…).

-In nutshell, as envisaged by the Gurbani, meditation is not to sit in particular postures with half-closed eyes, staring in the sky, and so on!
+In nutshell, as envisaged by the Gurmat Wisdom of the SGGS, meditation is not to sit in particular postures with half-closed eyes, staring in the sky, and so on!

-Also, meditation is not to go sit in secluded places such as mountain-tops, caves, jungles, basements, etc.
+Also, meditation is not to go sit at particular secluded place or at mountain-tops, or sit in caves, or jungles, or basements, etc.

 - ਅਖੀ ਤ ਮੀਟਹਿ ਨਾਕ ਪਕੜਹਿ ਠਗਣ ਕਉ ਸੰਸਾਰੁ ॥੧॥ ਰਹਾਉ ॥: (Cheats, ਪਖੰਡੀ) Close their eyes and hold their nostrils (they do such trickery only) to dupe the world. ||1||Pause|| (sggs 662).